 Boxing Scotland require any Scottish club attending an England Boxing club show or an England Boxing club either to compete, spar or train, to have a letter of permission to attend.

-We suggest that this letter is requested by the England Boxing club they are attending, either prior to or on arrival, showing that there is proper approval for the trip/activities.
+The permission must sought by the Scottish club attending England.
+The letter should be requested by the club either prior to or on arrival, showing that there is proper approval for the trip/activities.

 A sample of the letter that will be provided can be downloaded here.

 It is important that any Scottish club boxing in England has prior permission, as to accept attendance without the relevant permission could potentially put the travelling attendees at risk due to not being insured.